lubeskih/enigma-emulator/docs/EOFM.md

 However, the position of the ring, relative to the wirings, would be changed each day.
 The wirings might be thought of as labelled by numbers from 1 to 26, and the position of the ring by the letters A to Z appearing in the window.
 So a ring-setting would determine where the ring was to sit on the rotor, with perhaps the letter G on position 1, H on position 2, and so forth (see the illustrations bellow).

-It is important to keep in mind that the ring setting only affects the wiring, it doesn't affect the turnover which still happens at the same letters.

-Since the rotation is triggered by a ratchet and pawl mechanism, every time a key is depressed, one or more rotors rotate by one place.
+Since the rotation of a rotor is triggered by a ratchet and pawl mechanism, every time a key is depressed, one or more rotors rotate by one place.

 As this ring rotated with its rotor, a notch machined into it would eventually align itself with the pawl, allowing it to engage with the ratchet, and advance the rotor on its left.

 The advancement of a rotor other than the left-hand one is called a _turnover_.

+It is important to keep in mind that the ring setting only affects the wiring, it doesn't affect the turnover which still happens at the same letters.

 ##### Ground-settings (Grundstellung):

 The ground-settings tells the operator of the machine what position the rotors should be in when setting up the machine (the letters you see in the little windows).
-So, for example, if the ground-setting for the left-hand rotor is `A`, you should see the letter `A` through the left-hand little window of the machine.
+So, for example, if the ground-setting for the left-hand rotor is `A`, you should see the letter `A` at the left-hand little window of the machine.

-###### BONUS: calculating the offset from the Ring/Ground settings
+###### Calculating the offset from the Ring/Ground settings

 When you put the Rotor on the spindle, in any position, you create an `OFFSET`.
 The `OFFSET` is important so you would know how to calculate the entry/exit point of the current that flows through the Rotor.